-Amy Broderick's creative practice encompasses studio production, art writing, excellence in teaching, and academic leadership.
+Amy Broderick is Associate Professor of Drawing and Painting and Head of Studio Arts Foundations at Florida Atlantic University.
+Her creative practice encompasses studio production, art writing, excellence in teaching, and academic leadership.
 She uses the processes of drawing and paper construction to explore the methods we humans use to locate ourselves relative to our physical and information environments.
-Amy teaches her students to do what all scholars (and responsible citizens) do: engage passionately with the world and with their field; devour new knowledge, influences, and inspiration; integrate and own all of these, weaving them into their scholarly selves; and then articulate their knowledge, passions, and questions through sincere, honest, researched, and elegant original works.

 Amy has won numerous awards recognizing her accomplishments in teaching, scholarly activity, and leadership.
 At Florida Atlantic University, Amy has won the University Award for Excellence and Innovation in Undergraduate Teaching, the College of Arts and Letters Master Teacher Award, and the Wilkes Honors College Honors Faculty Fellowship.
 Amy has also won the Florida Individual Artist Fellowship, the Florida Artist Enhancement Grant, and the South Florida Cultural Consortium Fellowship for Visual and Media Artists.
 Her academic leadrship was recognized when she won the National Council of Arts Administrators Emerging Art Administrator Fellowship.